psacc/oradb/README.md

 docker-oracle-xe-11g
 ============================
--Commands to start are:
+-first put oracle-xe_11.2.0-1.0_amd64.deb in this folder you can find a copy -Commands to start are: vagrant up
-vagrant up
 -The first time you use the db to you have to create users and tables: